saubury/posture-watch/README.md

 # Home office ergonomics

+Monitor good posture - with machine learning.
+Ensure proper office ergonomics with Tensorflow, a webcam and OpenCV Python real-time computer vision libraries

-If you sit behind a desk for hours at a time, you're not doomed to a career of neck and back pain or sore wrists and fingers.
-Proper office ergonomics — including correct chair height, adequate equipment spacing and good desk posture — can help you and your joints stay comfortable at work.
+If you sit behind a desk for hours at a time, you're possibly going to slump over time.
+This may result in neck and back pain or sore wrists or fingers.
+This can be avoided by teaching a machine to recognise "good" posture from "bad" posture.
+To encourage better posture, instant feedback with a quick sound everytime poor office ergonomics are observed.
+Model training and monitoring is handled locally on device.

-## How does this work
+## How does this work?

-Machine learning packages available for Python
+Machine learning packages available for Python 3

 - [Scikit-learn](https://scikit-learn.org) - open source Python machine learning library supporting supervised learning & weightings
 - [Tensorflow Keras](https://www.tensorflow.org/guide/keras/overview) - high-level API to build and train models

-### Capturing photos of "good posture" and "slumped posture"
-We need to train supervised learning
+- [OpenCV](https://opencv.org/) - library of programming functions for real-time computer vision

-## Python 3
+## Setup

+Ensure Python 3, virtualenv and pip are insatlled.

 ```
 which python3

 virtualenv -p `which python3` venv
 source venv/bin/activate